 Your primary reason for attending services should be to learn how to live to please God.
 If your pastor is not doing this, then you are in the wrong place.

 • Is what they teach about right and wrong ways to live, talk, and treat others?
 Pastoring is more than making people feel good (2 Timothy 4:1-5).

 God is appreciative of these acts of love.
 They are not orders as was the old way [under the law]; rather, they come from the heart.
 Keep in mind that grace gives us freedom and does not impose strict rules on us.

-When you praise God, you honor, worship, and express admiration for/to Him.
+When you praise God, you honor, worship, and express admiration for Him.
 Please understand that you are NOT praising God when you say “hallelujah”; in fact, you are merely giving a command to ‘praise the Lord”!
 So, hallelujah, is not the highest praise!

 This is a brief snack to aid in getting to know the meaning of ‘temperance’.
 The ASV in 1901 was the first to translate egkrateia as ‘self-control’ in Galatians 5:23.
 Since that time modern translators have done the same.
 However, this lesson will focus on temperance as found in the King James Version and the early modern English Bibles.